top of page

 What does it take to plant a Magdala Grove?

-A little bit of commitment, but mostly a lot of love.
-Click the button below to learn more.
+A little bit of commitment but mostly a whole lot of love.
+Click below to learn more about Grove Guidelines.